Best Household Germ Killers

 • Isopropyl (rubbing) alcohol

-Bleach, hydrogen peroxide, and rubbing alcohol are good examples of generic products that are proven germ-killers on surfaces throughout your home, including tile, bathroom surfaces, walls, and floors.
+Bleach, hydrogen peroxide, and rubbing alcohol are good examples of generic products proven to kill germs on surfaces throughout your home, including tile, bathroom surfaces, walls, and floors.

 You can also find many germ-killers (disinfectants) available under brand names.